smeisler/fsub_extractor/README.md

 * DIPY >= 1.5.0
 * vtk >= 9.1.0
 * Fury >= 0.8.0
-* FreeSurfer >= 7.2.0 (it might work with lower versions, but this code was not tested on previous versions).
+* FreeSurfer >= 7.2.0
+(Code might work with lower versions, but has not been extensively tested)

 If you are using this software, you should be at the point in your analysis where you have:
 * Preprocessed DWI, with tract-files of interest.
     * .trk or .tck; could be whole-brain or segmented bundles.
-    * You might also have scalar maps (e.g., FA, MD, NODDI metrics; .nii.gz) that you want to sample streamlines on.
+    * You might also have scalar maps (e.g., FA, MD, NODDI metrics; .nii.gz) that you want to get streamline values for.
 * BINARY masks of ROIs, e.g. from fMRI GLM clusters.
     * Can be defined in volumetric space (.nii.gz) or surface space (.mgz, .label, .gii).
 * FreeSurfer `recon-all` outputs on the subject's anatomical image.